HackBulgaria/ApplicationFall2016/2-Lakes/README.md

 ## Input

-We take a string that represents the structure of the lake.
+On the standard input, we read a line - string that represents the structure of the lake.

 * `d` - stands for **down**.
 We are always taking the horizontal line that splits the `1x1` square in half.
 * `h` - stands for **horizontal**
 * `u` - stands for **up**

+Output should be the total liters of water.

 ## Example 1